 Keep in touch with Aston’s Careers and Placements team

 The Careers and Placements team understand the realities of going on placement and living away from home or university for the first time.
 They are there to help, so if you find yourself struggling, reach out to the team by dropping them a line on email@example.com or find them on social media.
 It can really help to talk to someone.

 A year away from studying and deadlines on placement provides the ideal situation to get out and try something new in your spare time.
 This could be learning a new language, trying out a new sport, learning some new recipes in the kitchen and so on – a new skill is a positive move towards improving your happiness and focus whilst on placement.

 Do not underestimate the benefits that keeping active can bring.
 Going out for a walk, doing a gym session or attending a fitness class not only has benefits for your health but is a natural mood-lifter!

 Don’t burn yourself out.
 Placement year can be hard work and you’re entitled to a break.
 Make sure you schedule some downtime into your schedule to refresh every now and again!

 Ultimately, placement year can take some getting used to, but following some of these techniques could really improve your mental health whilst out on placement and help you make the absolute most out of your year.
 But remember, if you are struggling, make sure you talk to someone rather than bottling it up.

-Written by Rachael Woodroffe, C+P Associate
+Written by Rachael Woodroffe, Careers and Placement Associate